-- 4 The shotgun may now be fired as explained on pages 24-25 and will fire only the shell in the chamber. - 5 To disengage the Magazine Cut-Off, place the "safety" in the on safe position, then push the Magazine Cut-Off lever fully forward (Figure 17, page 27).
-If the action is open, shells will immediately feed from the magazine.
-If the action is closed, a shell can be loaded into the chamber from the magazine.
+- 4 The shotgun may now be fired as explained on pages 23-24 and will fire only the shell in the chamber.
+Any shells in the magazine will be retained by the Magazine Cut-Off until it is manually disengaged.
+The bolt will also lock to the rear when fired while the Magazine Cut-Off is engaged. - 5 To disengage the Magazine Cut-Off, place the "safety" in the on safe position, then push the Magazine Cut-Off lever fully forward (Figure 16).
+If the action is open, a shell will immediately feed from the magazine.
+If the action is closed, a shell can be loaded into the chamber from the magazine as explained on pages 21-22.